Brookston Beer Bulletin

 bryan-roth

-Today is the 38th birthday of Bryan Roth.
-Bryan’s day job is with Duke Health Marketing & Communications, but his more important role for our purposes is as the former Executive Director of the North American Guild of Beer Writers.
+Today is the 40th birthday — The Big 4-O — of Bryan Roth.
+Bryan’s day job is with Duke Health Marketing & Communications, but his more important role for our purposes was being the former Executive Director of the North American Guild of Beer Writers.
 He’s also a freelance beer writer who works closely with Good Beer Hunting and also has his own blog, This is Why I’m Drunk.
-Tapping Bryan to help us with the NAGBW was a great decision as he’s made us far more organized and focused as we try to grow the guild.
+Tapping Bryan to help us with the NAGBW was a great decision as he’s made us far more organized and focused as we tried to grow the guild.
 Plus, he’s a great advocate for good beer.
 Join me in wishing Bryan a very happy birthday.

 Bryan-Roth-hi-life